-It is also recognised that the gendered nature of child-on-child abuse.
+The school also recognises the gendered nature of child-on-child abuse.
 However, all child-on-child abuse is unacceptable and will be taken seriously.

 Most cases of pupils hurting other pupils will be dealt with under the school's Behaviour & Discipline Policy, but the Safeguarding & Child Protection Policy will apply to any allegations that raise safeguarding concerns.